-Circulate: Innovative design and printing
+Circulate: Careful design and innovation

 We aim to design products that are physically durable, emotionally durable, and that can be remade and recycled at the end of their use.